This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Academic departments are responsible for printing and awarding a certificate of completion.
 Additionally, when professional licensures or certifications are earned through a Certificate, students must contact their academic department to authorize or confirm completion with granting agencies.

-Students may contact the Office of Graduate Studies for a Certificate Verification Letter if a UW-Green Bay confirmation of completion is needed for employment purposes.
+Students may contact the Office of Graduate Studies for a Certificate Verification Letter if a UW-Green Bay confirmation of completion is needed for employment or other purposes.